Surfing is one of life’s greatest joys. It is a pure embodiment of fun on this planet, and you get one hell of a stoke from it.

 Onlookers can see it coming from the shore, but by the time the surfers see it it’s usually too late.
 They will paddle as fast as they can to get deeper in hopes of paddling over it, but most of the time the waves crash right on them and you see boards flying all over the place.

-Don’t overreact, take a deep breath, stay calm, get back on your board, and start paddling back to where you were before the clean out set.
+Don’t overreact, take a deep breath, stay calm, get back on your board, and start paddling back to where you were before the clean-out set.

 Don’t let fear cause you to sit too deep and miss out on the fun because 90% of the time your best waves are right there in the sweet spot.